 The easiest way to know if a TV is fake is to take a look at the box.
 Many times the packaging will not have the LG logo because it raises eyebrows.
 The only logos you will see is the removable sticker on the TV itself.

 The other obvious sign is the remote control.
 This how LG TV remote controls from 2013 models to now look like.
 Notice that it has an LG logo at the bottom?
 Most fakes don’t have that logo, that’s the easiest way of recognizing a fake.
+Also note that Hotpoint Kenya and LG are not the same thing.

 Real LG TVs with a warranty.